CuteNikki/discord-bot/README.md

 ## TO-DO

+- [ ] Add ModuleType to buttons, selections and modals
 - [ ] Separate all objects from guild schema into separate models and then reconnect them using the ObjectId (use populate to get objects)
   - [x] custom-voice-setup
   - [x] reaction-roles